Please change orientation

-The revitalization of the two former warehouses includes tenant spaces and business support for companies working in design, pattern making, cutting and sewing, and sample making.
-Appropriate to its context of Sunset Park, with its long history as a working class and immigrant neighborhood, the MiNY Campus supports those same communities, whose cut and sew skills are at risk of disappearing from the City.
+The revitalization of the two former warehouses includes tenant spaces and business support for companies working in design, pattern-making, cutting and sewing, and sample-making.
+Appropriate to its context of Sunset Park, with its long history as a home to working-class and immigrant communities, the MiNY Campus supports opportunities for skilled laborers that are at risk of disappearing from the city.
 The project aims to activate the public realm with their work.

 Our transformations of the two buildings engage multiple timeframes.